derekschultz/ansible-vagrant-gluster/README.md

 # GlusterFS - POC using Vagrant and Ansible

-A two-node GlusterFS storage cluster with sufficient fault tolerance to survive a single node failure with no loss of data.
+A two-node replicated GlusterFS storage cluster built with Vagrant and Ansible.

 ## Requirements